carol-pin/llamaindex-rag-streamlit/README.md

    streamlit run chat.py
    ```

-3. Open your browser to the provided URL (usually `http://localhost:8501`).
+3. Open your browser to the provided URL.

 4. Start chatting with your documents!